lists

 AssertionError: Lists differ: ['1st', '2nd', '3rd', '4th'] != ['1st', '2nd', '3rd', '...last']

-I can use the index of an item to change its value in a list
+I can use the index of an item to change its value in a list, the way I point a name to a value

 green: make it pass